Iran, Hezbollah Aid Yemen Rebel Strikes: Saudi-led Coalition - UrduPoint

 Since then, tens of thousands of people have been killed, in what the United Nations has described as the world's worst humanitarian crisis.

-The Huthis come from the minority Zaidi Shiite sect of islam and have their traditional stronghold in the mountainous north of Yemen.
+The Huthis come from the minority Zaidi Shiite sect of islam and have their traditional stronghold in Yemen's mountainous north.

 Between 2004 and 2010, they fought six wars against Yemen's then-government and battled Saudi Arabia in 2009-2010 after storming over the border.